samsquire/assembly/README.md

 GUIs
 Network app split io parallelism

-Thered a parallelism where body of loop is divided into pieces and each segment is replicated across threads.
+Threed a parallelism where body of loop is divided into pieces and each segment is replicated across threads.

 Blocks are replicated across threads